scikit-build/scikit-build/README.rst

 Simplify building Python extensions with CMake.
 The scikit-build package is fundamentally just glue between distutils and CMake.
-It wraps distutils.setup so that a CMake build step occurs before calling distutils.setup, and automatically appends CMake-built output into the distutils package_data as appropriate.
+It wraps :code:`distutils.setup()` so that a CMake build step occurs before calling :code:`distutils.setup()`, and automatically appends CMake-built output into the call arguments as appropriate.

 * Free software: MIT license
 * Documentation: http://scikit-build.readthedocs.org.